Tag Archives: college

 There was an interesting movie that I once saw on television; one that made me think allot about education versus experience.
 The film?
 It was titled “Teacher’s Pet”.
 Made in 1958, it starred Clark Gable, Doris Day and Gig Young.
 I remember seeing it before I went into university.
 The one line from the film that stuck with me was, “Education is the horse; experience, the jockey.”

 Nowadays, it seems that just about everyone needs a degree in something just to get into any entry level position with a company.
 No longer can you not even obtain a high school education and still manage to find work.
 Everything seems so highly skilled in today’s market.
 And, of course, you must attend the best schools! (whatever they may be.)
-But, education is increasing unaffordable for all, and sometimes the professors they color_0296_hannibalhire at these institutions leave much to be desired.
+But, education is increasing unaffordable for all, and sometimes the professors they hire at these institutions leave much to be desired.

 I feel that quality education is the one thing that should be provided to all for free.
 Knowledge opens up more doors than it closes.
 Sure, they have been success stories of those who have not finished a so-called ‘formal education’.
 Some notable people include: Steve Jobs (Apple), Bill Gates (Microsoft), David Karp (creator of Tumblr), Richard Branson (CEO of Virgin), Quentin Tarantino (writer/director of Reservoir Dogs), and Peter Jackson (writer/director of ‘Lord Of The Rings’ trilogy).